-(1) Vibration shall be measured at lot lines, and such measurement shall not exceed the particle velocity designated herein.
-The instrument used for these measurements shall be a three (3)

-component measuring system (seismograph) capable of simultaneous measurement of vibration on three (3) mutually perpendicular directions (one vertical and two horizontal).

-(2) The maximum permitted vibration is given below in terms of particle velocity, which may be measured directly with suitable instrumentation or computed on the basis of displacement and frequency, utilizing the following formula:
+- (1) Vibration shall be measured at lot lines, and such measurement shall not exceed the particle velocity designated herein.
+The instrument used for these measurements shall be a three-(3) component measuring system (seismograph) capable of simultaneous measurement of vibration on three(3) mutually perpendicular directions (one vertical and two horizontal). - (2) The maximum permitted vibration is given below in terms of particle velocity, which may be measured directly with suitable instrumentation or computed on the basis of displacement and frequency, utilizing the following formula:

 PV = 6.28 F X D

 Where

 PV = Particle velocity, inches per second.

 F = Vibration frequency, cycles per second.

 D = Single displacement (amplitude) of the vibration, inches.

-(3) The maximum particle velocity shall be the vector sum of the three (3) individual components recorded.
-Such particle velocity shall not exceed one-tenth (0.10) at the lot line.
-However, where vibration is produced as discrete impulses and such impulses do not exceed a frequency of one hundred (100) per minute, the maximum particle velocity shall not exceed two-tenths (0.20).

-E. Dust and particulates.

-- (1) The total emission rate of dust and particulate matter from all vents, stacks, chimneys, flues or other opening or any process, operation or activity within the boundaries of any lot shall be restricted to a maximum three-quarter (0.75) pound per hour per acre of lot area.
+- (3) The maximum particle velocity shall be the vector sum of the three (3) individual components recorded.
+Such particle velocity shall not exceed one-tenth (0.10 in the C/BP Zone) at the lot line.
+However, where vibration is produced as discrete impulses and such impulses do not exceed a frequency of one hundred (100) per minute, the maximum particle velocity shall not exceed two-tenths (0.20-). - E. Dust and particulates. - (1) The total emission rate of dust and particulate matter from all vents, stacks, chimneys, flues or other opening or any process, operation or activity within the boundaries of any lot shall be restricted to a maximum three-quarter (0.75) pound per hour per acre of lot area.
 Emission of dust and particulates shall be in accordance with the State of New York rules and regulations governing air contamination and air pollution.
-In case of conflict, the most restrictive shall apply. - (2) The emission rate of particulate matter in pounds per hour from any single stack shall be determined by selecting a continuous four-hour period which will result in the highest average emission rate. - (3) Particulate matter emission from materials or products subject to becoming windborne shall be kept to a minimum by paving, oiling, wetting, covering or other means, so as to render the surface wind resistant.
-Such sources include, among other things, vacant lots, yards and storage piles of bulk material, such as coal, sand, cinders, slag, sulphur, etc.
+In case of conflict, the most restrictive shall apply. - (2) The emission rate of particulate matter in pounds per hour from any single stack shall be determined by selecting a continuous four-hour period which will result in the highest average emission rate.